Wondering What To Do With Your Wedding Dress After the Big Day? Here’re 10 Creative Ideas To Get You Going

 Depending on the style of your dress, you may need to consider how well the top half of your dress will work with a new, shorter skirt.
 If you want to use it somehow, get creative with what you’re looking for from your design and work with your seamstress on something that will work!
 Either way, it’ll make for a great before and after photo.

 A dress that is both loved and fits like a glove could become a great conversation piece at next summer's soiree.
 Or, wear it to your first-anniversary celebration!

 If hemming your dress into something a little shorter, just isn’t enough for you then it’s time to take it to another level and just dye the dang thing!
 In terms of creative ideas to repurpose your wedding dress, this one is a little more labor-intensive and may depend on the fabric of your dress (certain fabrics are more or less conducive to dying).
 But if you really feel like it’s out with the old and in with the new (looking, at least), then dye that dress for a total wedding dress redo.
 With this change, you could wear your wedding dress just about anywhere.

-Dresses made of satin, lace, or tulle can be transformed into beautiful evening bags; we love the idea of carrying your dress in clutch form to your first-anniversary dinner or any other anniversary dates for years to come.
+Dresses made of satin, lace, or tulle can be transformed into beautiful evening bags like this Etsy shop makes!
+We love the idea of carrying your dress in clutch form to your first-anniversary dinner or any other anniversary dates for years to come.
 If staying in is more your speed, dresses can also be made into pillows or quilts, that way you can be reminded of your wedding day memories every day in your own home.
 What better way to add a cherished touch to your new home together?